onfido/onfido-ios-sdk/README.md

       // do something about it here
     case OnfidoFlowError.microphonePermission:
       // do something about it here
-    case OnfidoFlowError.deviceHasNoCamera:
-      // do something about it here
     default:
       // should not happen, so if it does, log it and let us know }